The compactness of ultra faint dwarf galaxies : a new challenge ?: Discussion and Conclusions

-Motivated to understand the difficulty cosmological hydro-simulations have to reproduce the compactness of observed UFDs, we performed a set of seven very high resolution DMO simulations of UFDs.
-Using a simple but powerful and numerically clean method that combines predictions of the stellar content of UFDs from hydro-simulations with those new DMO runs, we followed the build-up history of UFDs, i.e., how stellar building-blocks (we call clusters) formed before the end of the EoR assemble together to form an UFD at $z=0$.
+Motivated to understand the difficulty cosmological hydrodynamics simulations have in reproducing the compactness of observed UFDs, we performed a set of seven very high-resolution DMO simulations of UFDs.
+Using a simple but powerful and numerically clean method that combines predictions of the stellar content of UFDs from hydrodynamics simulations with those new DMO runs, we followed the buildup history of UFDs; that is, how stellar building blocks (referred to here as clusters) formed before the end of the EoR assemble to form a UFD at $z=0$.
 We focused in particular on the evolution of the size of those clusters as well as on the size of the resulting UFDs.

 Our main findings are summarised below:

 \begin{itemize}